DenTan77/DenTan77/README.md

 # 👋 Hi, I'm Denny Tan

-> *"Turning quantum mechanics into code, and code into discoveries."*

 I'm a Computational Physics enthusiast passionate about designing and understanding quantum materials through **first-principles simulations**, **scientific computing**, and **machine learning**.

 My work bridges **physics**, **high-performance computing**, and **artificial intelligence** to build reproducible research and accelerate materials discovery.